awsdocs/aws-cdk-guide/v2/bootstrapping.md

 cdk bootstrap --show-template
 ```

 Any modifications you make must adhere to the [bootstrapping template contract](#bootstrapping-contract)\.
+To ensure that your customizations are not accidentally overwritten later by someone running cdk bootstrap using the default template, change the default value of the `BootstrapVariant` template parameter\.
+The CDK CLI will only allow overwriting the bootstrap stack with templates that have the same `BootstrapVariant` and a equal or higher version than the template that is currently deployed\.

 Deploy your modified template as described in [Bootstrapping from the AWS CloudFormation template](#bootstrapping-howto-cfn), or using cdk bootstrap \-\-template\.